KellyGriffin/katacoda-scenarios/Rancher/step2.md

 # Install k3s

-The next step is installing k3s.

-k3s clusters consists of a server and an agent, where the server will run the master components, and the agent the worker components.

-We will only install a Server for this demo

-- Host 2 will function as server

-First, we will need to download the k3s binary on the host.
-This binary is used to start the server.

-* Download k3s binary and make executable:
+* Download and install k3s on Node-01
-`wget -O /usr/local/bin/k3s https://github.com/rancher/k3s/releases/download/v0.2.0/k3s && chmod +x /usr/local/bin/k3s`{{execute HOST2}}

-Now we are ready to start the server.
-For demo purposes, we are pre-configuring a node token and running the k3s server as a background process.

-`K3S_CLUSTER_SECRET=thisisverysecret k3s server >/dev/null 2>&1 &`{{execute HOST2}}
+`curl -sfL https://get.k3s.io | sh -`{{execute HOST2}}

-You can run the following command to check if the node is in Ready state (you might need to run the command a couple of times, can take up to 30 seconds for the node to register):
+*  You can run the following command to check if the node is in Ready state (you might need to run the command a couple of times, can take up to 30 seconds for the node to register):

-`k3s kubectl get node`{{execute HOST2}
+  `k3s kubectl get node`{{execute HOST2}}

 For your convenience, the following command will wait until the node shows up as `Ready`: